 commentator for CNN, MSNBC, Fox Business News and Public Radio International.

 Mr. Gross has practiced law in New York, Washington and Seoul, Korea.
 He began his career as a journalist with the New Orleans Times-Picayune and later served as a legislative counsel in the U.S. House of Representatives as well as a speechwriter and senior issues advisor for several

 presidential campaigns.
-Mr. Gross graduated magna cum laude from Cornell University and holds a law degree from the University of Chicago, where he also completed all coursework and
+Mr. Gross graduated magna cum laude from Cornell University and holds a law degree from the University of Chicago, where he also did advanced graduate studies in

-qualifying examinations for a PhD in Political Science.
+Political Science and International Relations.
 From 1985 to 1993, he served as a Reserve U.S. Navy Intelligence Officer, including as Assistant Naval Attaché (France).
 He is a graduate of the program for senior executives in national and international security at Harvard University’s Kennedy School of Government.